WorldPath AIWORLDPATH•AI

 Portugal Golden Visa: EU Residency Through Fund Investment

 Unlike Cyprus (€300,000 for immediate permanent residency) or Greece (€400,000–€800,000 for renewable 5-year permits), Portugal grants temporary 2-year renewable residence — but its decisive advantage has been the citizenship timeline.
-The Portuguese passport ranks 5th globally on the 2026 Henley Passport Index with 184 visa-free destinations — making it the most powerful passport accessible through any active golden visa program worldwide.
+The Portuguese passport ranks 5th globally with 184 visa-free destinations in 2026 — making it the most powerful passport accessible through any active golden visa program worldwide.

 Key Benefits